EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 The `[[eosio.table]]` declaration adds the necessary descriptions to the ABI file.

-The `addressbook` smart contract is ready to be compiled now and below is the final version of the code files:
+The `addressbook` smart contract is ready to be compiled now.
+Below is the final version of the source code files:

 The `addressbook.hpp` header file: